kubernetes/enhancements/keps/sig-scheduling/5142-pop-backoffq-when-activeq-empty/README.md

 After merging [kubernetes#128748](github.com/kubernetes/kubernetes/pull/128748),
 it will be possible to distinguish pods backing off because of errors from those backing off because of an unschedulable attempt.
-This information could be used when popping, by filtering only the pods that are from an unschedulable attempt or even splitting the backoffQ.
+To preserve the efficiency of the pop() function, it will be necessary to divide the backoffQ into two queues: one for pods that were unschedulable, and another for those rejected due to an error.
+Then popping will be performed only from the former, keeping the error backoff intact.

 This has to be resolved before the beta is released, which means before the release of the feature.